python/mypy/README.md

 right now (but all of these will improve):

  - only top-level imports are supported
- - packages (nested modules) are only supported for Python libraries
  - class attributes are not supported in statically typed code
  - no decorators (neither properties)
  - no 'with' statements